riemers/ansible-gitlab-runner/README.md

 The maximum number of global jobs to run concurrently.
 Defaults to the number of processor cores.

-`gitlab_runner_registration_token`
-The GitLab registration token.
-If this is specified, a runner will be registered to a GitLab server.

 `gitlab_runner_coordinator_url`
 The GitLab coordinator URL.
 Defaults to `https://gitlab.com/ci`.

 `gitlab_runner_runners`
 A list of gitlab runners to register & configure.
 Defaults to a single shell executor.
-See the [`defaults/main.yml`](https://github.com/riemers/ansible-gitlab-runner/blob/master/defaults/main.yml) file listing all possible options which you can be passed to a runner registration command.
+See the [`defaults/main.yml`](https://github.com/riemers/ansible-gitlab-runner/blob/master/defaults/main.yml) file for a listing of all possible options which can be passed to a runner registration command.

 Example Playbook
 ----------------